-The plans for the eight lighthouses called for a one-and-a-half-story cottage, with a tower protruding through the center of the roof.
-The steps in the tower thus provided access to the top story of the dwelling as well as the lantern room.
-The Alcatraz Lighthouse was completed by July of 1853, but it would be almost a year before it would exhibit its light.
+The plans for most of the eight lighthouses called for a one-and-a-half-story cottage, with a tower protruding through the center of its pitched roof.
+The steps in the tower thus provided access to the upper story of the dwelling as well as the lantern room.
+Alcatraz Island Lighthouse was completed by July 1853, but it would be almost a year before it would exhibit its light.

 Following the closing of the penitentiary in 1963, Alcatraz was declared surplus property.
-In November of 1969, a group of about ninety Native Americans landed on the island and claimed it as Indian land.
+In November 1969, a group of about ninety Native Americans landed on the island and claimed it as Indian land.
 Over the next nineteen months, a varying number of Native Americans occupied the island.
-On June 1, 1970 a fire destroyed the warden’s house, the keepers’ quarters and other buildings on the island.
-Further damage was done to the island, when the occupants reportedly began stripping copper wiring and tubing from the buildings and selling it as scrap metal.
-The occupation was brought to an end on June 11, 1971, when a pre-dawn raid was made on the island and the small group of remaining occupants was removed.
+On June 1, 1970, a fire destroyed the warden’s house, the keepers’ quarters and other buildings on the island, and scorched the lighthouse.
+Further damage was done to the island when the occupants reportedly began stripping copper wiring and tubing from the buildings and selling it as scrap metal.
+A pre-dawn raid on June 11, 1971 ended the occupation.

 Today, only the tall cement tower equipped with a modern beacon stands as a reminder of the keepers who served on the island for over a hundred years.

 In 2015, Lands’ End donated $25,000 to jump start the much-needed preservation of Alcatraz Lighthouse.
 Using this money, a historic structure report was produced to guide the preservation of the lighthouse.

 Alcatraz was declared a national recreational area in 1972 and made a National Historic Landmark in 1986.
 The National Park Service administers Alcatraz Island as a unit of the Golden Gate National Recreation Area.